01 of 09

 Great Smoky Mountains National Park (Tennessee/North Carolina)

 Home to more than 1500 different flowering plants, Great Smoky Mountains National Park is an incredible place to be in the spring, when many of those species go into full bloom.
-The park comes alive with colors and fragrant smells as the warmer temperatures arrive on the scene.
+The park comes alive with colors and fragrant smells as the warmer temperatures user in a change of season.
 Traditionally, this is the most visited national park in the U.S., and in the summer it can become quite crowded at times despite its massive size.
 But during the spring it is still relatively quiet and campsites are easy to obtain.
-Go before June however, as by then many of the flowers have gone dormant for the year and the crowds that come with summer travel are starting to ramp up.Continue to 6 of 7 below.
+Go before June however, as by then many of the flowers have gone dormant for the year and the larger crowds start to arrive en masse, turning once peaceful campsites into busy hives of activity.

 Death Valley National Park (California)